Empirical formula for iron oxide

 • assumptions are satisfied

-Reliability relates to the ability of the experiment when repeated to derive similar results .
-An experiment is reliable if it can be repeated obtained to obtain consistent results within an acceptable range.
+Reliability (repeatability) relates to the ability of the experiment when repeated to derive similar results .
+An experiment is reliable if it can be repeated to obtain consistent results within an acceptable range.
 Reliability is improved if the experiment is repeated many times and the results averaged.
-Repetition minimises random errors and identifies outliers which can be discarded.
+Repetition minimises the impact of random errors on the results and identifies outliers which can be discarded.
 A discussion on reliability should include mention of any random errors that have been identified.
 Random errors reduce reliability.

 Print a PDF of this investigation.